 Post-employment benefits to employees of the College are principally provided by the Teachers' Pension Scheme (TPS) and the Local Government Pension Scheme (LGPS).
-These are defined benefit plans and are externally funded.
+These are defined benefit plans, which are externally funded and contracted out of the State Second Pension.